deanebarker/Denina-Sharp/README.md

 ## The Basics

-Pretend we want to add our name to some text and then format that for HTML.
+Pretend for a moment that we want to add our name to some text and then format that for HTML.
 We can create these commands:

     Prepend "My name is: "
     Append "."